 Argentina is huge and far too big to squeeze into two weeks – try as you might.
 But you can still make a good dent in the 8th largest country in the world if you plan it right.
-This 2 weeks in Argentina itinerary will have you weaving around the country, and by the end of your trip you’ll have seen incredible architecture, eaten delectable food and hiked through some of the world’s most beautiful landscapes.

 You can also download this itinerary so you can print it and start planning your own Argentina trip!
 Just click here to grab your PDF copy.